 It’s easy to be swept along on the crest of a rose petal-littered wave in the heady days of an early romance, and that’s wonderful.
-You should enjoy every minute.
+It would be best if you enjoyed every minute.
 But when the engagement rings come along, make sure you and your partner take a step back from the excitement.
 You should have a careful overview of your current financial and legal situation and consider whether a prenuptial agreement is appropriate for you.
-After all, underneath the cake, flowers and wedding attire, a marriage is a potentially life-long financial contract which you should go into with your eyes open and a clear plan in place which you both agree upon.
+After all, underneath the cake, flowers, and wedding attire, a marriage is a potentially life-long financial contract that you should go into with your eyes open and a clear plan upon which you both agree.

+Before the vows are spoken, now is the time to get honest with your partner about your financial situation.
 Writing a prenuptial agreement is a chance to lay out all the cards on the table and get, proverbially, financially naked.
 Are you or your partner burdened by credit card debts or lingering student loans?
 What is your credit rating?
-What property and assets do you own and what are you expecting to inherit?
-Now is the time, before the vows are spoken, to get real with your partner about your respective financial situations.
+What property and assets do you own, and what are you expecting to inherit?

-Entering into a marriage is a serious, legally-binding and potentially lifelong financial contract.
+Entering a marriage is a serious, legally binding, and potentially lifelong financial contract.
 Wouldn’t you consider other long-term investments, like buying a home or starting a business, with the same gravity?
 Wouldn’t you want to know what you’re getting into first?
 If there are some financial assets or burdens you haven’t yet disclosed to your partner, they’ll want to hear it sooner rather than later.

-So hold a space with your partner in which you can be upfront, non-judgmental and realistic together.
+So hold a space with your partner where you can be upfront, non-judgmental and realistic.
 It’s time for full disclosure.

-This might be your first time to sit down and have a serious discussion about finances, but prepare for a lot of them.
+This might be your first time to sit down and have a severe discussion about finances but prepare for many of them.
 They will come when you need to take out a mortgage, pay the bills, plan a holiday, save for your kids’ college education, or plan for your pension – there’s a long list of financial marriage milestones coming your way.

-Drawing up a prenuptial agreement is an opportunity to fine-tune and align your respective financial wishes for the future, and ensure you are on the same page.
-After all, according to the Institute for Divorce Financial Analysts, financial disagreement is one of the leading causes for a breakdown in marriage.
+Drawing up a prenuptial agreement is an opportunity to fine-tune and align your financial wishes for the future and ensure you are on the same page.
+After all, according to the Institute for Divorce Financial Analysts, financial disagreement is one of the leading causes of a marriage breakdown.

-It is much sexier to be on top of your budget and mutually working towards a financial plan than fighting over who should pay which bill and letting resentments (and debts) build up.
-Your future together will be much more secure if you can learn to have these conversations in a mature and respectful manner.
 You’re on the same team now.
+It is much sexier to be on top of your budget and mutually work towards a financial plan than fighting over who should pay which bill and letting resentments (and debts) build-up.
+Your future together will be much more secure if you learn to have these conversations maturely and respectfully.

-3) Prenups protect each of you in the worst case scenario (the dreaded D- word)
+Prenups protect each of you in the worst-case scenario (the dreaded D- word)

+Marriage should be one of your life’s most significant and heartfelt commitments.
 Who wants to prepare for the worst when they are hoping for the best?
-Marriage should be one of the biggest and most heartfelt commitments of your entire life, right?
 Nevertheless, you will hear a much more pragmatic take on the subject of prenups from someone who has gone through a nasty divorce and learned their lesson the hard way.

-4) Prenups allow you to make your own rules
+Prenups allow you to make your own rules.

-Just like you may opt to write your own wedding vows rather than using those prescribed by whichever religion you and your families believe in, selecting your own prenuptial agreement allows you to take control rather than falling back on the default of your state law.
+Like you may opt to write your wedding vows rather than using those prescribed by whichever religion you and your families believe in, selecting your prenuptial agreement allows you to take control rather than falling back on the default of your state law.

-State law determines how your property is divided in the event of a death or divorce.
+State law determines how your property is divided in case of a death or divorce.
 In the eyes of the law, “equal” and “fair” are not necessarily the same.
-Generally, your property will be divided equally if you live in what is known as a Community Property State, whereas your property will be divided up fairly if you live in a Shared Marital Property State.
-When dividing property “fairly” in divorce proceedings, judges will consider whether one partner sacrificed their career to raise the family, has become disabled, or obtains a generous retirement package.
+Generally, your property will be divided equally if you live in what is known as a Community Property State.
+In contrast, your property will be divided fairly if you live in a Shared Marital Property State.
+When dividing property “fairly” in divorce proceedings, judges will consider whether one partner sacrificed their career to raise the family, has become disabled, or obtained a generous retirement package.

 As Erik Newton states in a New York Times article, “Every married couple has a prenup, whether they want one or not… The question is not whether you should have a prenup, but whether you want your state’s default version of one.”

-It’s your prerogative to fall back on your state’s default law, but a prenuptial agreement offers you both a lot more control to assert your own definition of “fair”.
+It’s your prerogative to fall back on your state’s default law, but a prenuptial agreement offers you much more control to assert your definition of “fair”.

-In the course of these financial discussions with your partner, you come across some non-negotiable issues.
-You may sense there is a serious mismatch between your visions for your future together, your values and approach to financial management.
+During these financial discussions with your partner, you encounter some non-negotiable issues.
+You may sense a severe mismatch between your visions for your future, your values, and your approach to financial management.

-Perhaps you’ll see warning signs that your partner is going to be overbearing, controlling or emotionally abusive.
-Or perhaps they seem disengaged and irresponsible.
-In the twenty-first century, both partners can take equal responsibility in the financial affairs of a marriage.
-Embrace this new equality and share it out accordingly.
+Perhaps you’ll see warning signs that your partner will be overbearing, controlling, or emotionally abusive.
+Or maybe they seem disengaged and irresponsible.
+In the twenty-first century, both partners can take equal responsibility in the financial affairs of marriage.
+Embrace this new equality and share it accordingly.